singular-gpispace/pfd-parallel/README.md

 ```

-Next, if you wish to start a monitor, this may be done as follows:
+Next, if you wish to start a monitor, this may be done with the following
+script:
 ```bash
 cat > start_monitor.sh << "EOF"
 #!/usr/bin/bash